oottppxx/enigma2/openatv6.0/plugins/heinz/README-frenchs.md

 suffix on the channel name.

-NOTE: if you don't use one or several exclamation marks as the suffix, the channel renaming will probably stop the correct channel picons display.
+NOTE: if you don't use exclamation mark(s) as the suffix, the channel renaming will break the proper picons display.

 The script can be run manually, but it's better if ran via cron, as Suls generally also runs periodically.
 A crontab line to run it every 5 minutes is as such:

-*/5 * * * * /usr/lib/enigma2/python/Plugins/Extensions/Heinz/frenchs.sh
+*/5 * * * * /usr/lib/enigma2/python/Plugins/Extensions/Heinz/frenchs.sh pmc

-NOTE: if the script doesn't seem to work, make sure you edit the PROVIDER parameter on the script itself (should be in your plugins/Heinz directory).
+NOTE: the provider name is provided as the first argument of the script.